mmerickel/pyramid_auth_demo/docs/object_security.rst

 Why Is This Interesting?
 ------------------------

-A URL in a "REST"-y world (to beat a dead term) is intended to focus on a single resource.
+An URL in a "REST"-y world (to beat a dead term) is intended to focus on a single resource.
 This maps very well to Pyramid's concept of traversing a tree of resources.
 Object-level security can be thought of in this way, where the resource in question is modifiable by